-Previously in the Vines inquiry— Frank stumbled upon a strange gathering his parents hosted in the family manor.
+Previously in the Vines Inquiry— Frank stumbled upon a strange gathering his parents hosted in the family manor.
 Meanwhile, the blizzard that has shut down travel off the island worsens, alerting Rosalind and Richard to something lurking by the front door.

 A few more drops of blood landed on the freshly-waxed floor.